 We'll give you how we think each county will line up, and how we think it will play out.
 Let us know how you think it would go!

-Dublin are the strong favourites.
-In fact, with the likes of Robbie Brady, Jeff Hendrick, Wes Hoolahan and even Robbie Keane looking on from the sidelines, we could have easily split Dublin in two... no hold on.
+Dublin are among the favourites, as always.
+Their strength in depth is second to none.
+In fact, with the likes of Robbie Brady, Jeff Hendrick, Wes Hoolahan and even 40-year-old Robbie Keane looking on from the sidelines, we could have easily split Dublin in two... no hold on.
 That's another game.

-While there are a host of goalkeepers to choose from, we've decided to throw 18-year-old prodigy Gavin Bazunu into the big time.
+While there are a host of goalkeepers to choose from, we've decided to throw 19-year-old prodigy Gavin Bazunu in after making his senior debut this season.

 The two wings are well looked after with wing back specialists Enda Stevens and Matt Doherty, but the creativity will come from Jack Byrne in the middle.
-Troy Parrott will be on the end of a lot of good ball in this team and will be banging them in.
+Troy Parrott may not have the best season in the Championship and League One, but we're confidence he will be on the end of a lot of good ball in this team and will be banging them in.

 Team: Gavin Bazunu; Matt Doherty; Enda Stevens; Jack Byrne; Troy Parrott.